-Reportedly tasting quite different from common mint, this aggressive grower from the mint family is culinarily versatile and very popular as a preservative, coloring agent, spice, medicine, and potherb in Asian cultures.
+The real perilla is a mint Family member that does not taste like mint.
+It is, however, a culinarily versatile and popular as a preservative, coloring agent, spice, medicine, and potherb in Asian cultures.
 So widely known is the Shiso flavor in Japan, that Pepsi sells its own Shiso-flavored soda there (See Image 2: Shiso-Flavored Pepsi).

 There are two types of Shiso (pronounced as She-so) recognized in the culinary world; Aojiso (Japan) is the green variety used mainly for its flavor and aroma and Akajiso (Japan; See Image 1) is the red variety used mainly as a food dye, and preservative.

-Now let us explore the story of Perilla frutescens.
+Now that we are all clear, let us explore the story of Perilla frutescens.

 Plants typically gain a maximum height of around 2 feet (0.6 meters).
 Shiso leaf margins are dramatically serrate and — typical of mints—occur opposite to each other on a square stem and are aromatic.
 The undersides of all varieties often exhibit at least some degree of purple (from mottled to totally).